 03For Real Estate, Your Town or Area Is Important

 Real estate truly is local.
 People look for homes in places.
 Try to incorporate your city name or area into your domain name.
 This is also good for search engines.
 With a name highly related to the content of your site, you'll fare better with search engines and real estate shoppers.

 There is a huge tendency of searchers to look for "houston homes for sale," "dallas real estate," "denver real estate agents," etc. This is particularly true in mobile search.
 Your market area will help to guide them to the right site.
 Getting too broad, such as "Texas real estate," isn't going to help you, as you'll get a lot of traffic that you won't be able to service.

 04Use Dashes for Search Engines But Not for Users

-Actual tests have shown a small advantage in the search engines for domain names with dashes, as your-town-real-estate.com.
+Actual tests have shown a small advantage in the search engines for domain names with dashes, as with your-town-real-estate.com.
 As domain registration is inexpensive, get the dashed name as well as yourtownrealestate.com.
 The name without dashes is easier for users, so it should be the main domain on your servers.
 Point the dashed domain for the search engines.

 Choosing a Good Real Estate Domain Name

-However, and we'll talk about this in the items below, these days domain names aren't actually typed in as often as you may think.
+These days domain names aren't actually typed in as often as you may think.
 Reliable statistics are tough to find, but just think about how many website domains you visit each month, then think about how many of them required typing in the domain name.
 The fact is that we find most of the sites we use for the first time with a search engine or a link on another site or in an email.